DVN237294/MassTransit/README.md

 Package and assembly names have been prepended with `Bestseller` and versions indicate the upstream and bestseller version, in the format `<MassTransit version>`-`<Bestseller version>`, for example: `8.0.13-1.0.0`

+These packages follow upstream/master and auto-sync using the [Fork Sync GitHub Action](https://github.com/marketplace/actions/fork-sync).

 # MassTransit

 MassTransit is a _free, open-source_ distributed application framework for .NET.
 MassTransit makes it easy to create applications and services that leverage message-based, loosely-coupled asynchronous communication for higher availability, reliability, and scalability.